hanhabesha/letter-to-god-mcp-server/USAGE_EXAMPLES.md

 When you run the CLI, you'll see beautiful colored output with proper text wrapping:

 ```
-🌟 Welcome to Bible Expert - Letter to God 🌟
+🌟 Welcome to Letter to God - Bible Guidance 🌟

 🙏 Seeking Bible guidance...
 Name: John